MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Next steps

-- If you have other devices to onboard, select the tab that corresponds to the operating system on the devices (Windows Server, macOS, or mobile devices), and follow the guidance on that tab.
+- If you have other devices to onboard, select the tab that corresponds to the operating system on the devices ([Windows clients, Windows Server, macOS, or mobile devices](#what-to-do)), and follow the guidance on that tab.

 - If you're done onboarding devices, proceed to [Step 5: Configure your security settings and policies in Microsoft Defender for Business](mdb-configure-security-settings.md)